hellsgate1001/django-thumbs/README.md

 ##The easiest way to create thumbnails for your images with Django.
 Works with any StorageBackend.

-Esta página también está disponible en [español](http://code.google.com/p/django-thumbs/wiki/Spanish)
+Esta p√°gina tambi√©n est√° disponible en [espa√±ol](http://code.google.com/p/django-thumbs/wiki/Spanish)

 ###Features